franckXu/blog-1/2016/01/04/clean-code-part-1.rst

-It might not look like a big deal in this simple made-up example, but as code evolves, it becomes harder and harder to follow the iteration logic, as the code gets littered with ``break``, ``continue``, and ``return`` statements (see the C++ Seasoning example quoted in the Write Less Code section above).
+It might not look like a big deal in this simple made-up example, but as code evolves, it becomes harder and harder to follow the iteration logic, as the code gets littered with ``break``, ``continue``, and ``return`` statements (see the Chrome example quoted in the Write Less Code section).

 Key takeaways: